AdobeDocs/marketo-measure.en/help/marketo-measure-and-dynamics/getting-started-with-marketo-measure-and-dynamics/marketo-measure-dynamics-schema.md

 ## Dynamics Standard Entities {#dynamics-standard-entities}

-This lists provides the Dynamics Standard Entities that Marketo Measure interacts with, as well as the custom fields that we add to these entities.
+This lists provides the Dynamics Standard Entities that [!DNL Marketo Measure] interacts with, as well as the custom fields that we add to these entities.

 **Lead**